cyan-at/eventdispatch/python3/eventdispatch/docs/index.md

 The **EventDispatch** mechanism can be extended to a variety of *messaging mechanisms* in their respective packages, their documentations listed here:

 1. [ROS2](https://eventdispatch-ros2.readthedocs.io/en/latest/)

+---

+For any new messaging mechanism integrations or use case ideas, [email me!](mailto:cyanatg@gmail.com)